The consent rails

 Consent Marketplace

-Consumers sell verified consent.
+Phase 2: consumers sell verified consent.
 Advertisers buy access with cryptographic proof.
 Adworth takes exactly 2% when value flows.
 No exceptions.
 No gatekeeping.

 Market Position